freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 830.1

-Okay, so now you know the command to get data from the database.
+Okay, that's the command you can use to get data from the database.
 Back in your script file, `echo` that command instead of `Rent Menu`.
-Put the command in a subprocess (`$(COMMAND)`) so it will run the command and then echo the result.
+Put the command in a subprocess, like this: `$(COMMAND)`, so it will run the command and then echo the result.

 #### HINTS

-- Change suggested line to this: `echo $(psql -X --username=freecodecamp --dbname=bikes -c "select * from bikes;")`
+- Change the suggested line to this: `echo $(psql -X --username=freecodecamp --dbname=bikes -c "select * from bikes;")`

 ## 840. Run your script